Outline of Taught MA in the Visual and Material Culture of Ancient Rome

-- City of Rome module - the course is taught by the British School at Rome during April and May and you must formally apply for a place in the November preceeding it (applications are made via Warwick).
+- City of Rome module Link opens in a new window- the course is taught by the British School at Rome during April and May and you must formally apply for a place in the November preceeding it (applications are made via Warwick).
 Places are allocated according to academic merit (announced in December) and cannot by guaranteed.
 If you do not gain a place you would take a second optional module at Warwick and graduate with the Taught MA in Ancient Visual and Material Culture.
 The course involves a detailed programme of site visits and seminars by leading academics under the guidance of a dedicated course tutor.
 It is assessed through marks given for class participation and seminar presentation (worth 10% of total module) and a 6,000 word essay (90%), which is marked at the BSR and then moderated within the department.
 The course fees are paid by Warwick via fee transfer system.
 However, you are responsible for paying for your own travel to Rome and for accommodation expenses.
 For full details see the BSR website and information on our Classics website.

 - Dissertation of 15-20,000 words.
 The topic for this will be finalised during your time in Rome and is expected to build on your research there.
 You will begin research in Rome and be assigned a supervisor on your return to Warwick for the final months of work on the dissertation.
 The dissertation will be submitted in early September.